The Scafell Sky Race is a 40km race with 2,800 metres of ascent across some of the most challenging terrain in the Central Lake District of England.

 Date, start time & live tracking

 All competitors will carry a GPS tracker issued by Open Tracking.
-Dot watchers can follow the action live here
+We will post a link here so that dot watchers can follow the action.

 Scafell Sky Race route